 Not to mention, we get a touch more of Ai seeing the visions of that boy from the last episode.

-Hajime really needed a win, and, despite it being depressing and awful, I think this was the win he needed, if any.
+Hajime really needed a win, and, despite it being depressing and awful, I think this was the win he needed.
 It hit close to home both being a similar situation to him and his daughter and being a close friend.
 And, in the end, no matter what Yuko really ended up doing, the win was really partially a loss.

 Can you dust yourself off and move on now, Hajime?